-Pittsburgh Promise Scholarship
+The Pittsburgh Promise

-The Hagan Scholarships are intended for high achieving students in need of financial assistance in order to attend college.
+The Hagan Scholarships are intended for high-achieving students in need of financial assistance in order to attend college.
 Recipients must graduate from a public high school located in an eligible state and in a county having fewer than 50,000 residents.

 Community Foundation of Western Pennsylvania and Eastern Ohio Scholarships